 Commit to healing the baggage behind the pattern.
 This means that you have to be OK with what commitment means — making the decision to do something even though you don’t have an end-to-end plan nor do you know every single step involved or how things are going to pan out in between.

 Keep in mind though that what you’ve been doing so far emotionally, doesn’t ‘work work’, so it might be safe and familiar, but it’s not going to get you anywhere that you haven’t already been.

 Becoming emotionally available takes time and experience.

 It’s really about the type of person you strive to be, your intentions, and how you live up to them each day.

-Some days you might slip into old ways —we’re all human after all, and show me someone who hasn’t tried to run away from their feelings—but if you consistently strive to show up and be present in your own life instead of living in the past and doing variations of the same things and expecting different results, you will experience the cumulative effect of being a more open, empathetic, compassionate, intimate and boundaried person, to name but a few.
+Some days you might slip into old ways.
+Fact.
+We’re all human after all, and show me someone who hasn’t tried to run away from their feelings.
+But if you consistently strive to show up and be present in your own life instead of living in the past and doing variations of the same things and expecting different results, you will experience the cumulative effect of being a more open, empathetic, compassionate, intimate and boundaried person, to name but a few.

 Until you’ve been trying out options for as long as you’ve been in your old habits, you haven’t given it enough time yet.

 Discomfort from change doesn’t mean that it’s wrong; it’s a sign that you’re stretching out of your comfort zone.